10 DIY Live Edge Wood Projects You Can Make Today (with Pictures)

 |Materials:||Wood slice of choice, three hairpin legs, polyurethane|

 |Tools:||Drill, screws, orbital sander, sandpaper (various grits), paintbrush|

 This DIY wood slice table is the perfect rustic accent for a living room or even as a bedside table.
 The finished product looks so darn good; you might wonder how it could be such an easy project.
 The fact that there is no cutting involved puts this very high on the “easy list.”

-The hardest thing you will run into is finding the right size of wood slice.
+The hardest thing you will run into is finding the right size of the wood slice.
 You need to find the diameter and thickness you want, which can be difficult.
 One possible way is to find a local woodworker.
-They may have cut off pieces of live wood that will be the right size.
+They may have cut-off pieces of live wood that will be the right size.
 You may be able to score a good deal this way.
 At the very least, they might be able to point you in the right direction if they can’t help you.

 3. Live Edge Floating Shelves